PhoenixBeaudry/bittensor_utils/README.md

 7. Ensure you have saved the mnemonics for both wallets and the password for the cold wallet.
 8. Rename your example .env. `mv bittensor_utils/example.env bittensor_utils/.env`
 9. Add your OpenAI API key and Bittensor cold wallet password to .env `nano bittensor_utils/.env`
 10. Fund your Bittensor cold wallet with ~2 TAO.
+(View wallet address with `btcli wallet list`)
 11. Run the auto_register script to register to Subnet 18 and automatically start a miner. `python3 bittensor_utils/auto_register.py`

 ### Monitoring your miner